-This write-up is an in-depth guide on Distributed Cache.
-It does cover all the frequently asked questions about it such as What is a distributed cache?
+This write-up is an insight into distributed cache.
+It addresses the frequently asked questions on it such as: What is a distributed cache?
 What is the need for it?
-How is it architecturally different from the traditional caching?
-What are the use cases of Distributed Caches?
-What are the popular distributed caches used in the industry?
+How is it architecturally different from traditional caching?
+What are the use cases of distributed caches?
+What are the popular distributed caches used in the industry? and so on.

 So, without further ado.